vszakats/hb/docs/contribs.md

 ## [hbgd](https://harbour.github.io/doc/hbgd.html)

 Thomas Boutell's GD 2.x library bindings.
-GD Library is a powerful graphic library, useful expecially under CGI environment. `hbgd` supports almost all GD functions, plus a set of extra functions and classes that extend and make it easier to work with this library.
+GD Library is a powerful graphic library, useful especially under CGI environment. `hbgd` supports almost all GD functions, plus a set of extra functions and classes that extend and make it easier to work with this library.
 <span class="readmore-md">[Learn more](https://libgd.github.io/)</span>